 Admission Fees for Visiting Angkor Wat

 Unless you are Cambodian you will need to buy an admission ticket to the Angkor Archaeological Park .
 One, three and seven day passes are available.
 (The 7 day pass is any 7 days in a 30 day period.)
 Your picture is on the pass and you must wear it at all times.
-Expect substantial price increases for admission for the Temples of Angkor for 2017 following recent announcements.
+Expect substantial price for admission for the Temples of Angkor following recent announcements.

 The park opens at 5 am and most temples close at sunset.
 Dawn and dusk provide some great picture opportunities as well as a chance to beat the heat and the crowds.